syseleven/grav-docs-metakube/pages/03.Tutorials/19.use-horizontal-pod-autoscaling/default.en.md

         - cli
 ---

-Kubernetes offers Horizontal Pod Autoscaling.
+Kubernetes offers Horizontal Pod Autoscaling and MetaKube clusters automatically come with the necessary metrics-server and configuration out of the box.
 This tutorial gives you an example on how to use this.
 For more generic information see the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) on it.

 ## Prerequisites